Authentication

 the connections page, showing an ios source connected to a journeys destination

 3. Go to Settings and find your API Key.
 Copy this key into your initialization call.
-If you’re upgrading from a previous version of the SDK, you should keep the siteId that you used in previous versions as the migrationSiteId in your config.

-get your CDP API Key from your source's settings page
+get your CDP API key from your source's settings page

-get your CDP API Key from your source's settings page
+get your CDP API key from your source's settings page

 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]? = nil) -> Bool {